epfl-ada/ada-2024-project-data_brigada/README.md

 Week 4: Design the webpage and do the vizualisation Week 5: Clean the respository, report

-Every team member will continue to work on his part in order to answer the problematic.
+Every team member will continue to work on his part (subquestion) in order to answer the problematic.